tailcallhq/tailcallhq.github.io/docs/operators/trace.md

 ##### `headers`

 Additional headers that will be sent with requests to the OTLP Collector.
-Usually used to specify authorization headers or specify additional labels.
+This could be used to specify authorization headers or additional labels.

 #### `stdout`